mr-flame7892/distwitch-notifications/README.md

 ## 🔧 Configuration:

-After installing the zip of the project, drop the folder on your desktop or somewhere else and open a terminal in this folder.
+After installing the zip of the project (or use directly git to duplicate the project), drop the folder on your desktop or somewhere else and open a terminal in this folder.
 Write: ```npm install``` then you can close the terminal.
 After that, you will need to set some values in the ```config.json``` file:

 ```json
 {